greenfishmedia/greenfish-player/README.md

 ```

 ##### Values
-* `controls` - How the controls should be displayed.
-Default AUTOHIDE
+* `controls` - How the controls should be displayed
+  * `AUTOHIDE (default)`: Player controls will be shown.
+Will automatically hide when not in use
   * `ON`: Player controls will be shown
-  * `AUTOHIDE`: Player controls will be shown.
-Will automatically hide when not in use
   * `DEFAULT`: Default HTML video controls will be shown
   * `OFF`: No controls will be shown
   * `OFF_WITH_VOLUME_TOGGLE`: No controls will be shown except a volume on/off toggle
 * `autoplay` - Whether or not the video should autoplay.
-Default OFF.
 NOTE: Browsers may block autoplay video with audio
+  * `OFF (default)`: Video will not autoplay
   * `ON`: Video will autoplay
-  * `OFF`: Video will not autoplay
   * `WHEN_VISIBLE`: Video will autoplay only when the video element is visible, and will stop when the element is no longer visible
 * `muted` - Whether or not the video will be muted.
-Default OFF
+  * `OFF (default)`: Video will not be muted
   * `ON`: Video will be muted
-  * `OFF`: Video will not be muted
   * `WHEN_NOT_VISIBLE`: Video will be muted when the video element is not visible
   * `OFF_IF_POSSIBLE`: Video will not be muted unless playback is blocked due to audio (useful for autoplay)
 * `loop` - Whether or not the video will loop.
-Default OFF
+  * `OFF (default)` - Video will not loop
   * `ON` - Video will loop
-  * `OFF` - Video will not loop
 * `watermark`: Whether or not the Eluvio watermark will be shown.
-Default ON
-  * `ON` - Watermark will be shown
+  * `ON (default)` - Watermark will be shown
   * `OFF` - Watermark will not be shown
 * `capLevelToPlayerSize`: Whether or not the playback quality should be limited by the size of the video element.
 Useful for reducing bandwidth usage for smaller video elements where a higher quality would not be beneficial.
-Default OFF
+  * `OFF (default)` - Playback quality will not be affected by the size of the video element (default)
   * `ON` - Playback quality will be limited by the size of the video element
+* `collectVideoAnalytics` - By default, the player will collect anonymized playback analytics to help improve the performance of the Eluvio Content Fabric.
+  * `ON (default)` - Player performance analytics will be collected
+  * `DISABLE_COOKIES`- Player performance analytics will be collected, but browser cookies will not be used
-  * `OFF` - Playback quality will not be affected by the size of the video element
+  * `OFF` - Player performance analytics will not be collected
+* `maxBitrate` - Maximum bitrate that the player will automatically use, in bits/second.
 * `posterUrl` - Specify a URL for the poster image for the player
 * `className` - HTML class to be added to the player
 * `controlsClassName` - HTML class to be added to the player controls container